decyphertek-io/decyphertek/docs/products/azure/librechat.md

 ```
 # pm2-root manages librechat
 sudo systemctl status pm2-root meilisearch ollama
-# By default ollama is not running, since it requires a GPU to run effiecntly.
+# By default ollama is not running, since it requires a GPU to run efficiently.
 # Ollama can be up and running with a simple command.
 sudo systemctl start ollama
 sudo systemctl enable ollama